67726e/git-flight-rules/README.md

 The behavior of the other modes of ```git push``` is described in the doc of push.default.

 <a name="i-want-to-set-a-remote-branch-as-the-upstream-for-a-local-branch"></a>
-### I want to set a remote branch as the upstream for a local branch
+### Oh shit, I want to set a remote branch as the upstream for a local branch

 You can set a remote branch as the upstream for the current local branch using: